SpudMonkey7k/neopets-flash-fix-VM/README.md

+# Play Flash, Shockwave, and 3dvia Neopets games on Windows 10!

+### Preface:
-# This guide is for Windows 10 only.
+This guide is for Windows 10 only.
 The steps SHOULD work on Windows 7/8, and MIGHT work on Windows 11.

+This guide is overly detailed to make it approachable, so  don't be put off by all the steps.
+It should be as easy to follow as possible.
+Some computer knowledge will definitely help.

+***Please read this entire guide before starting.*** You don't need to memorize it, but some information later on will definitely prove useful during installation, and there is no way to order everything perfectly for all use cases.

 ### Fiddler - Required for all games